Pablo-Recio/CORT-Temp_Spatial_learning/README.md

 This repository contains the final code, data, and figures used in the following manuscript:

 Recio et al. 2024.
-Prenatal conditions do not affect brain physiology and learning in a lizard
+Prenatal conditions do not affect brain physiology and learning in a lizard.
+Journal of Experimental Biology.

 Supplementary Materials: The supplementary materials associated with this paper is integrated within the ms.docx or ms.qmd files.